PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockD/README.md

 - [ ] Less emphasis is put on delivery of knowledge and skills.
 Self-guided learning (under supervision) is the new standard;
 - [ ] Skills training mainly consists of project management, communication and working in teams;

-As a result, you will spend most of your time on your project.
+As a result, you will spend most of your time on your project as a team.
+Before you start working in a team though, you will first have to complete you individual part consisting of an legal review, an EDA using Python and SQL, which culminates in a Project Proposal Presentation which you present on Wednesday Week 3.
+You will each present at least 1 project idea substantiated by your EDA and your legal review.
+Then, your team will pick one of the project ideas and start working them as a team from then onwards.
+More on that later.

 This block will focus on the __*Deployment*__ phase of the __*CRISP-DM*__ lifecycle; you will learn how to deploy your model or application!
+Last block, you've learned how to justify the development of a project by creating a project proposal which you backed up with a substatiated design and proof-of-concept.
+Now, you're going to again propose a project but based on your EDA and the specific client requirements instead.
+They're open, they don't really know what they want, they just want 'tools' to solve the problems.
+This happens more often in industry, 'we have data and we have problems, and we think the data can solve our problems but we don't know how'; difficult for us as unclarity and abstraction makes it difficult to judge what to do...
+However, these situation do give us more agency and creativity to solve a problem so let's get started **creating something we can deploy!**

 <figure>
     <img src=".\assets\CRISP-DM_Process_Diagram.png" />
 </figure>

 *Figure 1.
-CRISP-DM Lifecycle.*
+CRISP-DM Lifecycle.
+Note how the Deployment phase isn't highlighted because I didn't had time to do graphical design yet.
+I'm not an illustrator.*

 ## Creative Brief: Improve Breda
-The program "Verbeter Breda" (Improve Breda) works towards equal opportunities, no matter where you grow up in Breda.
+*'The program "Verbeter Breda" (Improve Breda) works towards equal opportunities, no matter where you grow up in Breda.
 Within one generation, we want to achieve this.
 By 2040, everyone should have sufficient opportunities to create a valuable life for themselves, with a focus on housing, education, and income.
-Residents, schools, businesses, police, housing corporations, healthcare and welfare organizations, the municipality, and the national government work together towards a continuously better Breda.
+Residents, schools, businesses, police, housing corporations, healthcare and welfare organizations, the municipality, and the national government work together towards a continuously better Breda.'* - Municipality of Breda

 ### Equal opportunities for everyone in Breda
 According to the report by the [Audit Office (in Dutch)](https://www.verbeterbreda.nl/uploads/file/104?download=1), there are 16 neighborhoods in Breda: Geeren Noord, Geeren Zuid, Biesdonk, Wisselaar, Doornbos, Linie, Tuinzigt, Schorsmolen/Fellenoord, and the intermediate areas of Haagdijken, Muizenberg, Kesteren, Brabantpark Oost (Epelenberg, Ringenbuurt/Wilderen), Heuvel, and Haagpoort.
 These neighborhoods bring together people from different backgrounds and cultures, where there is a strong sense of community and entrepreneurial spirit.
 These are places where people live with ambitions and talents, but apparently, there are also more people with fewer opportunities on average.
 And it's imperative to do something about that.

-In order to make Breda Better, the municipality came up with several cases where more insight using data could be used to create a Better Breda:
+In order to make Breda Better, the municipality came up with several cases where more insight using data could be used to create a Better Breda.
+Each case consists of a theme; for a clear context, and problem statement; to direct your problem solving:

 | Theme: | Problem Statement: |
 | [Seggregation](../../Year1/BlockD/Themes/Seggration.html) | The municipality of Breda is facing the challenge of social segregation, which refers to the separation of different groups of people based on socioeconomic status, race, or other factors.
 By addressing social segregation and identifying key influencing factors, the municipality of Breda can promote a more inclusive and cohesive community that benefits all residents. |